Small Batch Vegan Blueberry Burnt Basque Cheesecake Recipe

 Sour cream: The vegan sour cream I LOVE to use in my baking is Forager Project.
 Dairy free yogurt will work, but sour cream is really a lovely choice!

-Heavy cream: I’ve tested this recipe with both heavy coconut cream (Edward & Sons Heavy Coconut Cream) and vegan heavy cream (sometimes called vegan double cream- look for Plant Crock or Silk!).
+Heavy cream: I’ve tested this recipe with both heavy coconut cream, and upon further review, I really recommend using vegan heavy cream like Silk for best results.

 Refined sugar free: You can use maple sugar if you’d like.
 NOT maple syrup.